-Successfully targeting the right keywords while keeping search intent in mind will help you get there.
+Successfully targeting the right keywords while keeping search intent in mind is an excellent start to any writing assignment.

-You can also use Semrush’s Topic Research Tool, which provides headlines, related questions, and more based on the keywords you enter.
+You can also use our Topic Research Tool, which provides headlines, related questions, and more based on the keyword you enter.

-Do you need to add every question?
-No!
-Just the ones that are relevant to your business.
+Do you need to add every result to your page?
+Not at all — just the ones that are relevant to your business.

 3. Identify and Map Search Intent

-Each webpage and the content that is placed on it should be focused on user intent.
-Your content will vary depending on different stages of the customer journey.
+Content and user intent should vary depending on a user’s stage in the customer journey.
 With that in mind, your keywords should also vary based on the different intents.

-- Informational intent: Users want to find more information on a specific topic, product, or industry.
-Example: “best coffee machines”
+- Informational: Users want to find more information on a specific topic, product, or industry.
+Example: “best coffee machines”.

-- Navigational intent: Users intend to visit a specific site or page.
-Example: “Nespresso coffee machine types”
+- Navigational: Users intend to visit a specific site or page.
+Example: “Nespresso coffee machine types”.

-- Commercial intent: Users consider a purchase and want to investigate their options.
-Example: “coffee machines comparison”
+- Commercial: Users consider a purchase and want to investigate their options.
+Example: “coffee machines comparison”.

-- Transactional intent: Users aim to purchase a product/service.
-Example: “buy a new Nespresso coffee machine”
+- Transactional: Users aim to purchase a product or service.
+Example: “buy a new Nespresso coffee machine”.

-Your copy should target keywords that closely match the search intent of the user.
+Armed with this information, you should target these keywords to match the commercial search intent of the user.

 4. Check Competitors’ Articles for Your Target Keywords